TwiN/aws-eks-auto-tagger/README.md

 Make sure to set the required environment variables, and consider whether you want the EBS Volumes to be tagged or not.
-If you just want to test it, you can set `EBS_TAGGING_ENABLED`, and the creation of the tags will be skipped.
+If you just want to test it, you can set `EBS_TAGGING_ENABLED` to `false`, and the creation of the tags will be skipped.

 Your local aws credentials must also be valid (i.e. you can use `awscli`)